 - Pie dough: we use a slightly sweet pie crust, but you can also use a savory dough like the basic shortcrust pastry for quiche or the great flaky pie crust recipe we use for holiday pies.

-- Make-ahead: you can make the pie crust ahead and freeze or keep it refrigerated for several days before rolling and baking.
-And you can freeze the whole baked pie, always well wrapped in double plastic and foil.
+- Make-ahead: you can make the pie crust ahead and freeze it or keep it refrigerated (wrapped to prevent drying) for several days before rolling and baking.
+You can also freeze the whole baked pie, always well wrapped in double plastic and foil.

-- Flavorings: you can add some chopped tomato or more herbs to add some freshness to the filling.
+- Flavorings: to freshen the filling, you can add some chopped tomato or more herbs.
 Basil or thyme go very well with the rest of the ingredients.

 Related recipes you might like: